Christianity and association football

 St. Mary's Church, Southampton established Southampton F.C. in 1885.
 The team, still known as "The Saints", play at St. Mary's Stadium.

 There has been an extremely long history of the involvement of Christianity and association football.
 In 16th-century England, Puritan Christians opposed the contemporary forms of football, due to its violence and its practice on Sunday, the Sabbath day of rest.
 However, from the 19th century, Christians espousing the movement of "Muscular Christianity" encouraged the game for its physical and social benefits.
-Several of England's leading clubs, including Everton, Manchester City and Southampton, were founded by churches, as was Celtic in Scotland.
+Several of England's leading clubs, including Everton, Manchester City, Southampton and Aston Villa, were founded by churches, as was Celtic in Scotland.
 There have also been leagues set up specifically for Christian clubs outside of the normal national league pyramid.

 Several footballers have pledged themselves to become Christian monks, preachers and clergymen in their retirement.

 History

 16th century

 Puritan preachers Thomas Eliot and Philip Stubbs voiced their disdain for football because of the violence in matches at the time.
 Men were fined for playing the game on church grounds or on a Sunday.